 When does the Skytrain stop running?

-The last train runs at 1:05am on the Canada Line, 1:16am on the Expo Line and 1:20 on the Millennium Line.
+During the week the last train from Waterfront runs at 1:15am on the Canada Line, 1:16am on the Expo Line and 1:22am on the Millennium Line.

 Can you use Skytrain tickets on the bus?